MineCake147E/CSCodec/README.md

 - Linear Prediction support for `double` and `float` using FFT when possible and appropriate

 ### Features Under Development: ###
-- Unit Tests for existing APIs
+- [ ] Unit Tests for existing APIs
-- Better Documentations for existing APIs
+- [ ] Better Documentations for existing APIs
-- Change underlying structure of `Int24` from three `byte`s to single `int`

 ### Features In Future: ###
-- Linear Prediction support for `int`, `Int24`, `short`, and `sbyte` in order to implement FLAC Encoder and Decoder
+- Linear Prediction support for `int` and `long` in order to implement FLAC Encoder and Decoder
 - Binary Compression
   - Rice Coding
   - Huffman Coding